 Carey Mulligan and Jake Gyllenhaal co-star in Wildlife

 Wildlife, based on the 1990 novel, is a superb family drama, one of the best in years, and stars Gyllenhall alongside the always-wonderful Carey Mulligan.
 Perhaps most impressive is the fact that Wildlife is the feature directorial debut from actor Paul Dano (Love and Mercy, There Will Be Blood).
 Filmed in numerous parts of Montana, the story of Wildlife swirls around the Brinsons, an All-American, 20th-century family.
 And by "All-American," I mean troubled, cash strapped and in search of something none of them can define.
 Jerry Brinson (Gyllenhaal) spends his days at the local country club, maintaining the golfcourse greens and scrubbing the crud from the bottom of members' golf cleats.
 Jeannette Brinson (Mulligan) is a married-too-young, stay-at-home mom who has to pursue a job when husband Jerry is laid off for being too chatty with the club's members.
-To help keep food on his family's table, Jerry takes a $1-a-day job fighting wildfires, separating him for an extended amount of time.
+To help keep food on his family's table, Jerry takes a $1-an-hour job fighting wildfires, separating him for an extended amount of time.
 The story is measured (but never too slow) and every moment feels authentic.
 The film should hit Boise in late October.
 Look for it.

 Maggie Gylllenhaal stars in The Kindergarten Teacher